rick-62/Notes/vault/books.shape-up.md

 3. It's bounded: indicates what is out of scope

 ## Who shapes?
-- Requires combining interface ideas, with technical possiblities, with business priorities
+- Requires combining interface ideas, with technical possibilities, with business priorities
 - Usually need collaboration
 - Also requires strategy: why does it matter? what does success look like? what is the cost?